prediagnose/PrediagnoseAppInfo/README.md

 You may not contribute with any propaganda, religious and/or political views, or contribute with information which in any way contains or involves incitement to racial hatred, child pornography or pornography through the use of our Services.
 Further, you may not defame, harass or offend other people through the use of our Services.

-If you have any criticism or feedback regarding PreDiagnose Vet, our products or our Services, you will first contact PreDiagnose to help us to improve.
+If you have any criticism or feedback regarding PreDiagnose Online, our products or our Services, you will first contact PreDiagnose to help us to improve.

 You may not transmit, and/or distribute files that may damage PreDiagnose or others’ computers or property (such as viruses and trojans).